photoprism/photoprism-docs/docs/user-guide/organize/albums.md

     ![Screenshot](img/album-name-2.png)
 5. Press enter to save the new name.

-### Add description to album ###
+### Edit album ###

 1. Go to Albums.
 2. Click on the album you want to edit.

     ![Screenshot](img/album-description-1.png)

-3. Click on downward arrow to expand album details.
+3. Click on :material-chevron-down: to expand album details.
-4. Enter description.
+4. Enter description or category.

     ![Screenshot](img/album-description-2.png)